aldryn/aldryn-boilerplate-bootstrap3/docs/structure/general.rst

 name: ``/sass``, ``/less`` or ``/haml`` and so on as required.
 Always place required configuration files within the ``/private`` root.

-Let's take a look at the Sass example using the compass configuration file:

 .. code-block:: text

     private/